smateus0/megr2157-portfolio/docs/assignments/A02/index.md

 ![cad_creosolid_pin](cad_creosolid_pin.png)

-Since the pin material was classified as hardened tool steel with given parameters, I placed them in the material information table in Creo with their respective units from the SolidWorks values
+Since the pin material was classified as hardened tool steel with given parameters, I placed them in the material information table in Creo with their respective units from the Assignment values